Academic Standing Requirements

 • A grade of “F” cannot count towards the course requirements.

 • No course may be retaken to improve a grade of “C” unless the content is different.
 No grade lower than a “C-” will be counted in courses designated as “core” courses or those courses must be retaken.
 However, students may compete additional work, with the instructor’s permission, to improve this grade.
-Graduation may not be postponed for grade improvement if all other graduation criteria are met.
+Graduation may not be postponed for grade improvement.

 • If a grade of “D” or “F” is received in a core or required course, which prevents graduation, the student has three options: